Lisa Randall: Early life and education

 Randall was born in Queens, New York City, New York.
-An alumna of Hampshire College Summer Studies in Mathematics, she graduated from Stuyvesant High School in 1980, where she was a classmate of fellow physicist and science popularizer Brian Greene.
+She graduated from Stuyvesant High School in 1980, where she was a classmate of fellow physicist and science popularizer Brian Greene.
 She won first place in the 1980 Westinghouse Science Talent Search at the age of 18 and was also named a National Merit Scholar.
 She attended Harvard University, where she took Math 55, earned a BA in physics in 1983 and a PhD in theoretical particle physics in 1987 under Howard Georgi.

-Academia
+Work

 Randall researches particle physics and cosmology at Harvard, where she is a professor of theoretical physics.
 Her research concerns elementary particles and fundamental forces, and has involved the study of a wide variety of models, the most recent involving dimensions.
 She has also worked on supersymmetry, Standard Model observables, cosmological inflation, baryogenesis, grand unified theories, and general relativity.

 After her graduate work at Harvard, Randall held professorships at MIT and Princeton University before returning to Harvard in 2001.
 Professor Randall was the first tenured woman in the Princeton physics department and the first tenured female theoretical physicist at Harvard.
 (Melissa Franklin was the first tenured woman in the Harvard physics department.)

-Writing
+Writing and science popularization

 Randall's books Warped Passages: Unraveling the Mysteries of the Universe's Hidden Dimensions and Knocking on Heaven’s Door: How Physics and Scientific Thinking Illuminate the Universe and the Modern World have both been on New York Times 100 notable books lists.

 Between the hardback and paperback release of Knocking on Heaven's Door, the quest for the discovery of the Higgs boson was actually completed, a subject discussed in the book.
 Scientists at the Large Hadron Collider found a particle identified as the Higgs boson.
 She said about the discovery, that even if people don't understand everything about it, "what an exciting thing it is that people are excited that there is something fundamentally new that has been discovered."
 Randall has an e-book entitled Higgs Discovery: The Power of Empty Space.
 Before the Large Hadron Collider was operating, she wrote an article explaining the discoveries that were expected from using it.
 She was commonly asked about the misconception that the LHC could make black holes that could destroy the planet.
 She answered that it was "not even conceivable unless space and gravity are very different from what we thought."

 Randall wrote the libretto of the opera Hypermusic Prologue: A Projective Opera in Seven Planes on the invitation of the composer, Hèctor Parra, who was inspired by her book Warped Passages.